“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Achieving this requires access to specialists, excellent working environments, and theoretical sources, including books and case studies, and, of course, knowledgeable lecturers who can inspire and challenge you.

-The BA (Hons) Crime and Criminal Justice degree from the University of Bolton offers all this and much more.
+The BA (Hons) Crime and Criminal Justice course from the University of Bolton offers all this and much more.